Jayaram Padikkal: Controversy

-When he was Deputy Inspector General (Crime Branch) of Kerala police, he and Pulikkodan Narayanan were accused of complicity in the torture and death of a student named Rajan at the hands of the police during the period of The Emergency.
+When he was Deputy Inspector General (Crime Branch) of Kerala police, he and Sub inspector Pulikkodan Narayanan were accused of complicity in the torture and death of a student named Rajan at the hands of the police during the period of The Emergency.
 He was convicted but the conviction was overturned on appeal.
 He was known to maintain a good relationship with the then Kerala Chief minister K. Karunakaran.

 In 1972, as District Superintendent of Police at Thrissur, Padikkal was involved in brutally assaulting Nawab Rajendran and destroying his press office.
 Its alleged that the attack was in retaliation to Nawab Rajendran's investigative journalism scoop against corruption done by then Home Minister K. Karunakaran in the land acquisition for setting up Kerala Agricultural University at Thrissur.

 A book about his life and career, called The Crime Diary of Jayaram Padikkal, was written by Venganoor Balakrishnan in 1997.
 It describes him as "a NOTORIOUS and controversial IPS officer from Kerala, India."